30th Annual Synod Assembly

 Pocono Manor, PA

-The keynote speaker will be The Rev. Dr. Kathryn Kleinhans, Professor of Religion at Wartburg College in Waverly, Iowa.
+The keynote speaker was The Rev. Dr. Kathryn Kleinhans, Professor of Religion at Wartburg College in Waverly, Iowa.
 Dr. Kleinhans’ teaching responsibilities are primarily in Christian theology and church history, with an emphasis on Martin Luther and the theology and history of the Reformation.
-She writes and speaks frequently on the relevance of Luther and the Reformation today – especially in light of the 500th anniversary of the beginning of the Reformation in 2017.
-Dr. Kleinhans will speak on Friday afternoon and Saturday morning.